bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/PropertySets/Pset_DistributionSystemTypeOverheadContactlineSystem/Documentation.md

-Properties of OverHead Contact Line System used in railway.
-The property set can be used by the predefined type OVERHEAD_CONTACT_LINE_SYSTEM of IfcDistributionSystem.
+Properties of a overhead contact line system.
+The property set is associated with the predefined type OVERHEAD_CONTACT_LINE_SYSTEM of _IfcDistributionSystem_.